-Change in Average 30-Day LIBOR Por the year of December 31
+Change in Average 30-Day LIBOR For the year ended December 31, 2015

-Up 300 basis points \$ 7.7
+Up 300 basis points \$7.7

-Up 200 basis points \$ 4.9
+Up 200 basis points \$4.9

-Up 100 basis points \$ 2.1
+Up 100 basis points \$2.1

-Down to 0 basis points \$ 1.0
+Down to 0 basis points \$1.0

 The severity of any such impact depends on our asset/liability composition at the time as well as the magnitude and duration of the interest rate increase and any applicable floors and caps.
 Further, an increase in short-term interest rates could also have a negative impact on the market value of our target investments.
 If any of these events happen, we could experience a decrease in net income or incur a net loss during these periods, which could adversely affect our liquidity and results of operations.